-Taken by a photography student in 1886, the above image shows stuffed birds and a bear on display in Lehigh’s first museum, once located in Packer Hall, now the Clayton University Center at Packer Hall (CUC).
+Taken by a photography student in 1886, the above image shows stuffed birds and a bear on display in Lehigh’s first museum, once located in Packer Hall, now the Clayton University Center at Packer Hall.

 The stone building has had many uses since its construction in 1868.
-As the first structure built for Lehigh, the CUC housed the president’s office, classrooms, a chemical laboratory, library and chapel, all of which were later relocated on an expanding campus.
+As the first structure built for Lehigh, the Clayton University Center housed the president’s office, classrooms, a chemical laboratory, library and chapel, all of which were later relocated on an expanding campus.

 As part of an extensive renovation in 1956, the interior was gutted and a three-story stone addition went up on the building’s south side, facing South Mountain.